 \section{Estimates for the kernel term}

-In this section, we will give some estimates for the terms related to the non-local kernel $V$ under Assumptions (A1) and (A2).
-These estimates will play an important role in proving the main results of the present paper.
+In this section, we make a series of estimates for the nonlocal kernel term under Assumptions (A1) and (A2) which are definitely new compared to \cite{FG21}.
+These estimates will play a pivotal role in the substantiation of our main results.